Quasisymmetric Embeddability of Weak Tangents: Introduction

 A homeomorphism $f: X \to Y$ is \emph{$\eta$-quasisymmetric}, where $\eta:[0, \infty) \to [0, \infty)$ is a homeomorphism, if

 for all $x, y, z \in X$ with $x \neq z$.
 A quasisymmetry is a generalization of a bi-Lipschitz map, and it preserves the approximate shape and the relative size.
-See Section \ref{Preliminaries} for more details.
+A metric space is \emph{proper} if the closure of every ball is compact.
+A metric space is \emph{doubling} if every ball can be covered by a uniform finite number of balls with half radius.
+See Section \ref{Preliminaries} for more information.

 In this paper, we study the quasisymmetric embeddability of weak tangents of metric spaces.
+We denote by $WT_p(X)$ the collections of all weak tangents at $p$ of $X$.
 We are interested in how the quasisymmetric embeddability of the ambient space relates to that of its weak tangents.

 \begin{Theorem} Let $X, Y$ be proper, doubling metric spaces and $f: (X, p, d_X) \to (Y, q, d_Y)$ be an $\eta$-quasisymmetric map.
 For any weak tangent $T_pX \in WT_p(X)$, there exists a weak tangent $T_qY \in WT_q(Y)$ such that $T_pX$ is $\eta$-quasisymmetric equivalent to $T_qY$. \end{Theorem}